Eugenech1988/enhanced-todos/README.md

  # Enhanced Todos

  Enhanced Todos is a modern, feature-rich todo list application built with React and TypeScript.
 This application provides an intuitive interface for managing your daily tasks with advanced functionality including filtering, search, and persistent storage.

  ## Technologies Used

  - **React** - A JavaScript library for building user interfaces
  - **TypeScript** - A typed superset of JavaScript that compiles to plain JavaScript
  - **Vite** - A fast build tool for modern web projects
  - **Tailwind CSS** - A utility-first CSS framework for rapid UI development
  - **Lucide React** - A collection of beautiful SVG icons for React
  - **clsx** - A utility for constructing className strings conditionally
  - **tailwind-merge** - A utility for merging Tailwind CSS classes with conflict resolution
  - **@atlaskit/pragmatic-drag-and-drop** - A drag and drop toolkit for building accessible, robust drag and drop experiences

+ ## Why I Use Tailwind CSS

+ I use Tailwind CSS because it enables rapid UI development with its utility-first approach.
+Instead of writing custom CSS, I can compose existing utility classes to build custom designs directly in JSX.
+This approach offers several advantages:

+ - **Rapid Prototyping**: Build interfaces faster with ready-to-use utility classes
+ - **Consistency**: Maintain consistent spacing, colors, and typography across the application
+ - **Maintainability**: Reduce CSS bloat and eliminate unused styles
+ - **Responsive Design**: Built-in responsive prefixes make mobile-first development easier
+ - **Customization**: Configure design tokens to match brand guidelines

+ ## Why I Control Inputs with Refs and State Actions

+ In this application, I control inputs using refs and state actions rather than controlled components for specific reasons:

+ - **Performance**: Using refs avoids re-rendering components on every keystroke, which improves performance for large lists
+ - **Avoid Unnecessary Re-renders**: Input elements don't re-render on every keystroke, preventing performance degradation
+ - **Flexibility**: Refs allow direct DOM manipulation when needed, providing more control over input behavior
+ - **Debouncing**: I can easily implement debounced search functionality by accessing the input value via ref after a delay
+ - **Cleaner State Management**: For search functionality, I update state only after user stops typing, reducing unnecessary state updates

  ## Installation

  To get started with Enhanced Todos, follow these steps:

  1. Clone the repository:
     ```bash
     git clone <repository-url>
     cd enhanced-todos
     ```

  2. Install dependencies:
     ```bash
     bun install